Kids on The Block

-All third grade classrooms, special education and general education, in the Traverse Bay Area Intermediate School District (TBAISD) are eligible for two different program presentations annually, FREE OF CHARGE.
+All classrooms, special education and general education, in an educational establishment in Leelanau, Kalkaska, Benzie, Antrim, and Grand Traverse Counties are eligible for two different program presentations annually, FREE OF CHARGE.
 The local Kids on the Block programs are funded by the TBAISD and coordinated by Arts for All.

 Most Requested Programs

 Students learn that bullying comes in all shapes and sizes and that absolutely no one deserves to be bullied.
 Also presented are a variety of coping strategies and warning signs that teach children when to report bullying to adults.
 At the conclusion of each performance students pledge to become Bully Busters.